kdrag0n/quicklock/server-rs/README.md

 - Alice's client ID issued at registration time (or alternatively, derived from her MAC key using Hash)
 - *RequestEnvelope*
-- MAC(*RequestEnvelope*, *MAC key*)
+- MAC(*RequestEnvelope*, AuditMacKey)

 To speed up the process, Alice can sign the request with ClientSig and obtain AuditSig in parallel.

 ### VerifyAndOpen

-The relying party authenticates requests by verifying *SignedRequestEnvelope* signatures from both Alice and Auditor, then decrypting ("opening") the *RequestEnvelope*:
+Relying party authenticates requests by verifying *SignedRequestEnvelope* signatures from both Alice and Auditor, then decrypting ("opening") the *RequestEnvelope*:

-1.
+1. Verify *ClientSig* using ClientSigPublicKey (or DelegationClientSigPublicKey for dangerous requests)
+2. Verify *AuditSig* using AuditPublicKey
+3. Verify that *AuditStamp.envelopeHash* matches Hash(*RequestEnvelope*)
+4. Verify that *AuditStamp* contains a valid timestamp within the grace period
+5. If transport is IP-based, verify that *AuditStamp* contains a matching client IP address
+6. Decrypt *RequestEnvelope* using AEAD and EnvelopeEncKey

 ## Registration